smallhorseman/websitefors37/SERVICE_PAGE_TRAINING_REFERENCE.md

 # Service Page Training Content - Quick Reference

+> New: The chatbot now pulls the most relevant service/sub‑service pages into its answer in real time and adds “View details” + “Get a quote” quick actions.
+No manual wiring per page needed—just import your site content once and it will use it automatically.

 ## What Gets Imported From Service Pages

 The updated import script now extracts detailed information from these specific service pages:

 ### 1. `/services/portrait-photography`

 **Packages:** $200 (Mini) | $350 (Standard) | $500 (Extended)

 **Types Covered:**

 - Family Portraits
 - Senior Portraits
 - Headshots
 - Maternity Sessions

 **Training Entries Created:**

 - ✅ "Tell me about your portrait photography services"
 - ✅ "How much does portrait photography cost?"
 - ✅ "What's included in your portrait photography packages?"